 13. While oven temp is increasing, remove foil cover.
 Once oven temp has reached 400° return uncovered baking dish(es) to oven, and cook for an additional 15 minutes.
 Remove from oven.
 Allow to rest, very loosely covered, for 5-10 minutes before serving.
 Makes around 5 servings.

-~Psalm 127:1-2, of Solomon (English Standard Version)
+Wisdom for the Day: ~Psalm 127:1-2, of Solomon (English Standard Version)

+Unless the Lord builds the house, those who build it labor in vain.
+Unless the Lord watches over the city, the watchman stays awake in vain.
+It is in vain that you rise up early and go late to rest, eating the bread of anxious toil; for He gives to his beloved sleep.
 KG’s comment – I love this Psalm from Solomon!
 It reminds me to refocus on those people and things that really matter instead those little projects and busyness with which I so frequently become preoccupied.
 Have you been slaving away at anything lately only to find yourself burned out and exhausted with little to no energy left for your family?
 Perhaps it’s time to take a break and rest.
 Step away from the projects and rest.

 Read more here.